argoproj/argo-cd/docs/user-guide/diffing.md

     ignoreResourceStatusField: crd
 ```

-By default `status` field is ignored during diffing for `CustomResourceDefinition` resourcse.
+By default `status` field is ignored during diffing for `CustomResourceDefinition` resource.
 The behavior can be extended to all resources using `all` value or disabled using `none`.

 ## Known Kubernetes types in CRDs (Resource limits, Volume mounts etc)